 Will I receive any funding directly?

-No, we will agree a bespoke scope of work and milestones relating to your proposed project on the assumption that these services will be delivered on your behalf by Cranfield University and/or Johnson Matthey.
+On selection, we will agree a bespoke scope of work and milestones relating to your proposed project on the assumption that these services will be delivered on your behalf by Cranfield University and/or Johnson Matthey.
 Johnson Matthey will pay Cranfield University directly for delivery of these services.
+You will be reimbursed for all additional costs (see below).

 What costs have to be incurred by me or my company?